medinajulioc/va-claims-app/log.md

 - Implemented with TypeScript for type safety
 - Maintained the existing mock data approach for development
 - Designed with future production implementation in mind

+## May 31, 2024 - Fixed Chat Interface Text Visibility

+### Changes

+1. **Chat Input Text Enhancement**:
+   - Improved text visibility in the chat input fields by adding `font-medium` class
+   - Updated both main chat and support chat components:
+     - `app/dashboard/(auth)/apps/chat/components/chat-footer.tsx`
+     - `app/dashboard/(auth)/apps/support/components/chat-footer.tsx`

+### Rationale

+The text in the chat input fields was too dull and difficult to read against the dark background.
+Adding the `font-medium` class makes the text appear brighter and more visible, improving the user experience and making it easier to see what's being typed in the chat interface.

+## June 1, 2024 - Enhanced Chat Interface with Markdown Support and Usability Features

+### Changes

+1. **Chat Text Input Visibility Fix**:

+   - Improved text visibility in chat input fields by adding explicit white text color and caret color
+   - Updated both main chat and support chat components:
+     - `app/dashboard/(auth)/apps/chat/components/chat-footer.tsx`
+     - `app/dashboard/(auth)/apps/support/components/chat-footer.tsx`

+2. **Markdown Support**:

+   - Added markdown formatting support for messages in the chat interface
+   - Updated the app-render.tsx to use markdown for message display
+   - Added informational text to show users available markdown formatting options
+   - Supports bold, italic, code snippets, and code blocks

+3. **Message Length Indicator**:

+   - Created a new component `MessageLengthIndicator` to show character count
+   - Implemented color-coded feedback (green, amber, red) based on message length
+   - Set mock character limit of 2000 characters for development

+4. **Copy Button Functionality**:
+   - Added copy buttons for both entire messages and code blocks
+   - Created a new `CopyButton` component with visual feedback when copied
+   - Enhanced `CodeBlock` component to include language display and copy functionality
+   - Improved message component to include copy option for entire messages

+### Rationale

+These enhancements significantly improve the usability and functionality of the chat interface.
+The text visibility fix addresses the immediate issue of hard-to-see text in the input field.
+Adding markdown support enables more expressive communication, allowing users to emphasize important points and share formatted code snippets.
+The message length indicator helps users gauge appropriate message length, while the copy button functionality makes it easy to save and reuse important information from the conversation.
+All these features work with the existing mock data system and will seamlessly integrate with the real backend when implemented.